|Bath/Shower||5 (1 en-suite)|

 New for 2019 - A kitchen extension with a new utility/shower area - images to follow

 Many of the principle rooms on the ground floor have doors leading out to the garden or slate terrace and on warm days you can wander seamlessly throughout the house and gardens.
 Salty children and tired surfers can use the handy outside shower and hang up wetsuits and kit in the practical wet room off the utility.
 Greenaway Heights offers a place for everyone; quiet sofas where adults can read or relax, a media room where teenagers can lounge about, play music or watch TV and an enclosed garden where small children can play games.
 The master bedroom has a super king sized bed with an en-suite bathroom and sitting area.
-Bedroom 2 offers a king sized bed, while bedrooms 3 and 4 both have twin beds and all offer wonderful sea views of the Atlantic ocean.
-The remaining bedroom has four single beds; great fun for children enjoying holiday sleepovers and bedtime stories.
+There are two further double bedrooms, while bedrooms 4 and 5 both have twin beds and all offer wonderful sea views of the Atlantic ocean.

 Greenaway beach is a diverse and unspoilt gem, with incredible rock pools at low tide and endlessly changeable high tides; sometimes calm and flat but huge waves occasionally race up the beach on a big swell or during a winter's storm.
 Along the tideline shell seekers and beachcombers can seek out lots of fascinating treasures while the children enjoy hours in the rock pools with fishing nets.
 Wadebridge is the nearest town only a 6-mile drive away where you'll find supermarkets, independent shops, and a cinema.
 Other nearby beaches include the surfing hub at Polzeath and the gentle sheltered Daymer Bay; both can be accessed via the coastal path.
 A short drive away lies Port Isaac, a vibrant historic fisherman's village, also home to Nathan Outlaw's Michelin starred restaurants.
 Sailors and water skiers will gravitate towards Rock, with its sailing club and ski school, you can also catch the ferry from here across to Padstow harbour.